Move to Greece, and let us property manage your double:

 Not firearms - architecture!
 The shotgun is celebrated room to room home of distinction, coming in all shapes, sizes, and neighborhoods.
-Often adorned with gingerbread, brackets, and finials too these little homes often serve the first time homebuyer or empty nester best.
+Often adorned with gingerbread, brackets, and finials too these little homes often serve the first time home buyer or empty nester best.

 Who needs a driveway anyway?

 Sell your car!
 New Orleans boasts walkability better than most major American cities.
-So buy some new kicks and maybe a second hand bike.
+So buy some new kicks and maybe a second-hand bike.
 This city predates the automobile.
 Experience the Crescent City the way our city founders did.
 Go cup and all!

 Markets, parades, and festivals!
 Oh my!

 Which fest is best?
-Who can say.
+Who can say?
 The Southeast Louisiana region isn't lacking in weekend distraction.
-And generally all are accompanied by live, local music.
+And generally, all are accompanied by live, local music.
 Oh, and most of the time, it's free.
 Really.
 The music.
 And the parade.
 Or the market.
 Festivals like Jazz Fest and Voodoo charge.
 We have to pay our musician's some times.
 It's a fool's paradise, not a foolish paradise.

 A raised basement is neither raised nor a basement.
 Discuss.

 Architectural styles around New Orleans tend to fall into fairly recognizable categories.
-The creole cottage, the creole townhome, and the shotgun double are among them.
+The Creole cottage, the creole townhome, and the shotgun double are among them.
 But the raised basement!?
 What is that?
-Often it's a side by side shotgun styled 2 level home with the living up and and a raw, opened up garage type space below.
+Often it's a side by side shotgun styled 2 level home with the living up and a raw opened up garage type space below.
 The garage - or basement - is perfect for car storage but very often are converted into additional living or even better, artist studios.
 Traditional basements are few in these parts; we are mostly below sea level, remember?

 How's your mom n' them?

 You say oyster, we say erster.
 Don't even get us started on the sink and toilet - or zink and terlet.
 We know we talk funny, and it's endearing not ignorance.
 We are proud and boastful, and we will definitely want to know two things depending on how well we know you.
 If we've just met, it's "Where you go to school?"
 Not college.
 High school.
-And if we've known you long enough an enquiry about your mother and extended family is in order.
+And if we've known you long enough an inquiry about your mother and extended family is in order.

 We don't do north, south, east, and west.

-Quite simply we do lakeside, riverside, downtown, and uptown.
+Quite simply we do lakeside, Riverside, downtown, and uptown.
 You'll get used to it.